collid1502/example_code_hub/Python/Class based Data Pipeline/README.md

 We can design an approach that uses a template python process, driven by metadata, to process each API call in a loop.<br>
 This code base in an example approach.<br>

+The idea for this example, is to pull some data from an API, and load it to Snowflake.